-- User Interface Contains options for defining preferences for the User Interface. - Date and Number Formats Define the date, time, and number preferences for the User Interface. - Display Define the display preferences for the User Interface. - Mail Jobs Contains options for defining job-related preferences. - New Mail Job Define the preferences for a new job, including the team collaboration preferences. - Recipients Define the preferences for the recipient definition of a job. - Content Define the preferences for the content definition of a job. - Tracking Define the preferences for the tracking definition of a job. - Delivery Test Define the preferences for the delivery test of a job. - Scheduling Define the preferences for the schedule definition of a job.
+• User Interface - Contains options for defining preferences for the User Interface.

-- Reports Contains options for defining preferences for reports. - New Report Define the general tracking report preferences. - Datasets Contains options for defining recipient dataset preferences. - Team Collaboration Define preferences for the team collaboration settings for recipient datasets.
+- Date and Number Formats Define the date, time, and number preferences for the User Interface. - Display Define the display preferences for the User Interface. - Mail Jobs Contains options for defining job-related preferences. - New Mail Job Define the preferences for a new job, including the team collaboration preferences. - Recipients Define the preferences for the recipient definition of a job. - Content Define the preferences for the content definition of a job. - Tracking Define the preferences for the tracking definition of a job. - Delivery Test Define the preferences for the delivery test of a job. - Scheduling Define the preferences for the schedule definition of a job. - Reports Contains options for defining preferences for reports. - New Report Define the general tracking report preferences. - Datasets Contains options for defining preferences for datasets. - Team Collaboration Define preferences for the team collaboration settings of a recipient dataset.